williamkannis/Beta-diversity-change-drivers/README.md

 ### Spatial plotting - perform on local machine

 The following script aggregates the delta LCBD values from stream segment to HUC6 basin resolution to visualize spatial patterns of changes in LCBD of total beta diversity.
-Shapefiles are exported into Qgis for mapping and formatting
+Shapefiles are exported into QGIS for mapping and formatting
 * ```15_lcbd_spatial.R```

 ### Redundancy analaysis - perform on local machine